sonrabakarim/barlkk/_posts/2015-05-28-how-to-create-a-hotcast.md

 **Caveats**

 - You will not be able to cast from the phone with the active hotspot.
 Though you *can* cast from another phone.
 And I must admit Netflix from a laptop running Chrome works quite supurbly.
 - Uses phone’s tethering, thus data plan.
 If you’ve got a lame data cap you may not be able to make it through a full movie.
-But if you’re not you’ll be streaming HD goodness to your TV.
+But if you’re not you’ll be streaming HD goodness to your TV for hours of enjoyment.
 - Some providers, like T-Mobile, offer “unlimited data” plans.
 That’s not totally true as at least a few data providers will use that as marketing jargon yet either throttle or completely limit your hotspot tethering caps.

 # In conclusion